rsrini7/Notification-SSE-GLM-Flux/LLMUnderstanding.md

 Core Functionality:

 Admin Interface: An administrator can create broadcast messages, which can be sent immediately or scheduled for a later time.
 They can target all users, a select list of users, or users belonging to a specific role.
-The admin panel also includes a sophisticated Dead Letter Queue (DLQ) management interface to view, redrive, or purge failed messages.
+The admin panel also includes a sophisticated Dead Letter Topic (DLT) management interface to view, redrive, or purge failed messages.

 User Interface: Users connect to the system and receive broadcast messages in real-time.
 They have a dedicated panel where they can view their messages and see their read/unread status.